saidvandeklundert/saidvandeklundert.github.io/_posts/2020-1-7-python-strings-and-screen-scraping.md

 if 'export' in line or 'import' in line or 'route-policy' in line or 'something'  in line or 'something else' in line or 'another thing' in line:
 ```

 Using `any()` will 'return True if any element of the iterable is true'.
-It allows us to specifiy the items we are interested in
+This allows us to specify the items we are interested in, as a list:

 ```python
 interesting_items = [ 'export', 'import',  ]